csams/parsr/parsr/query/README.md

 require any attribute of an entry matching the name query to be equal to them.
 If multiple values come after the name, any attribute must match any of them.

-The predicates can be more than simple values.
-This will get all entries at the top level with a name that starts with "Dir" and an attribute that starts with "/var/www".
+This example will get all entries at the top level with a name that starts with "Dir" and an attribute that starts with "/var/www".
+It shows that queries are actually predicate objects that act on the name or attributes of configuration entries, and simple values are translated into equality predicates for you.
 ```python
 from parsr.query import startswith